-Nuclei were isolated from tumor samples by finely mincing a tumor sector in a petri dish in 1.0-2.0 ml of NST-DAPI buffer [800 ml of NST (146mM NaCl/10 mM Tris base, pH 7.8/1 mM CaCl2/21 mM MgCl2/0.05% BSA/0.2% Nonidet P-40], 200 ml of 106 mM MgCl2, 10mg of DAPI, and 0.1% DNAase-free RNase A using two no. 11 scalpels in a cross-hatching motion.
-Minced tissue was stored on wet ice for 15 minutes.
-Before flow cytometric analysis, samples were filtered through 37-um plastic mesh.
-In all LSRII and FACS Vantage analysis a small amount of prepared nuclei from each tumor sample was mixed with a diploid control sample (derived from a lymphoblastoid cell line of an apparently normal person) to accurately determine the diploid peak position within the tumor DNA content distribution and establish FACS collection gates.
+Nuclei were isolated from tumor samples by finely mincing a tumor sector in a Petri dish in 1.0-2.0 mL of NST-DAPI buffer (800 mL of NST [146 mM NaCl, 10 mM Tris base at pH 7.8, 1 mM CaCl2, 21 mM MgCl2, 0.05% BSA, 0.2% Nonidet P-40]), 200 mL of 106 mM MgCl2, 10 mg of DAPI, and 0.1% DNase-free RNase A using two no. 11 scalpels in a cross-hatching motion.
+Minced tissue was stored on wet ice for 15 min.
+Before flow cytometric analysis, samples were filtered through 37-μm plastic mesh.
+In all LSRII and FACS Vantage analysis, a small amount of prepared nuclei from each tumor sample was mixed with a diploid control sample (derived from a lymphoblastoid cell line of an apparently normal person) to accurately determine the diploid peak position within the tumor DNA content distribution and establish FACS collection gates.
 Nuclei were sorted with a Becton Dickinson FACS Vantage DiVa Flow Cytometer and Cell Sorter by gating cellular distributions with differences in their total genomic DNA content according to DAPI intensity.
 Additionally, a small sample of cells (n < 5000) from the adjacent sectors (that were used for histology) had nuclei isolated and stained with DAPI for analysis by a Becton Dickinson LSRII flow cytometer to generate a histogram of the DNA distributions in order to determine if they were consistent with the flow-sorted tumor sectors.

-Comparative Genomic Hybridization using ROMA
+Comparative genomic hybridization using ROMA

-DNA was isolated from the flow-sorted nuclei using the Qiagen Genomic DNA Isolation Kit (cat# 51306).
-A total of 200ng of DNA was used to make complexity-reducing representations of genomic DNA for whole genome copy number analysis by ROMA as described by Grubor et al (Grubor et al 2009).
-ROMA greatly increases signal-to-noise ratios and diminishes the amount of sample required for analysis, therefore no additional whole genome amplification step was required from the tumor sectors.
+DNA was isolated from the flow-sorted nuclei using the QIAGEN Genomic DNA Isolation Kit.
+A total of 200 ng of DNA was used to make complexity-reducing representations of genomic DNA for whole-genome copy number analysis by ROMA as described by Grubor et al. (2009).
+ROMA greatly increases signal-to-noise ratios and diminishes the amount of sample required for analysis; therefore, no additional whole-genome amplification step was required from the tumor sectors.
 Samples were hybridized on two array platforms: 85K arrays based on BglII representations (samples T1-T14), and 390K arrays based on DpnII representations, depleted of DpnII fragments containing AluI sites (T15-T20).
-The microarrays were custom designed with probes complimentary to the complexity-reducing representations and manufactured by NimbleGen.
-Hybridization of the 85K experiments were performed in color-reversal to prevent color bias and ensure data quality, while 390K experiments were performed without a dye swap.
+The microarrays were custom designed with probes complementary to the complexity-reducing representations and manufactured by NimbleGen.
+Hybridizations of the 85K experiments were performed in color reversal to prevent color bias and ensure data quality, while 390K experiments were performed without a dye swap.
 All tumor samples were cohybridized with a reference genome from fibroblast DNA.